 The Free Gmail Trap

 Free Gmail accounts receive no Business Associate Agreement.
-Google will not sign a BAA for consumer-grade email services.
-The moment you transmit, store, or process protected health information through a free @gmail.com address, you violate HIPAA’s Business Associate requirements [HIPAA 164.308(b)(1)].
+Google does not sign a BAA for consumer-grade email services.
+The moment you transmit, store, or process protected health information (PHI) through a free @gmail.com address, you violate HIPAA’s BAA disclosure prohibition at 164.502(e) and the Business Associate contracts requirement at 164.308(b)(1).

 Plan Tier Comparison

 Business Starter plans include BAA coverage but exclude Google Vault.
 Vault provides eDiscovery, legal hold, and audit log retention.
 Without Vault, you possess no system-level proof of email retention, deletion events, or workforce access to specific messages.
 HIPAA requires audit controls under 164.312(b).
 Auditors request access logs, retention records, and deletion timestamps.
-Business Starter plans produce none of these artifacts.
+Business Starter plans produce none of these artifacts, making them a high-risk configuration despite the signed BAA.

-Enterprise plans add data loss prevention rules, Context-Aware Access policies, advanced endpoint management, and client-side encryption.
-These controls map directly to HIPAA Technical Safeguards: DLP enforces 164.312(a)(1) access controls, Context-Aware Access implements 164.312(a)(2)(i) unique user identification, and client-side encryption supports 164.312(e)(2)(ii) encryption standards.
-Organizations processing ePHI across multiple third-party integrations or deploying AI tools require Enterprise plans.
+Enterprise plans add data loss prevention (DLP) rules, Context-Aware Access policies, advanced endpoint management, and client-side encryption.
+These controls map directly to HIPAA Technical Safeguards, as discussed below.
+Organizations processing ePHI across multiple third-party integrations or deploying AI tools benefit from Enterprise plans.

 BAA Activation Process